HMProenca/robust-rules-for-prediction-and-description/chapter-5-subgroup-lists-experiments/README.md

 # Robust Subgroup Discovery

-This repository contains the code for all the experiments of the paper  [Robust subgroup discovery.
+This repository contains the code for all the experiments of Chapter 5 and of the paper  [Robust subgroup discovery.
 Hugo M. Proença,Thomas Bäck, Matthijs van Leeuwen.
 (2021) ](https://arxiv.org/abs/2103.13686).

 For the most recent version of the code for Subgroup Lists please refer to [https://github.com/HMProenca/RuleList](https://github.com/HMProenca/RuleList).